Trains, planes, and automobiles, oh yeah, and a bus too!

 (* means it is an affiliate link.
 See disclosure at the bottom of the page for more details).

 The next adventure I am undertaking brings me back to the historic city of Charleston, SC.
 I will hang out with Abby, my sister’s dog, this time while they visit Disney.
 (Side note, I am the only one in my family that has never been to Disney.)
 The transportation for this trip involves four trains, a connecting bus, and a plane.

 I will ride Amtrak’s Hiawatha train to Chicago, followed by the Cardinal, a connecting bus, and lastly, the Silver Meteor.

-The Silver Meteor runs daily from New York to Miami along the eastern seaboard.
-I don’t see much on this train because I get on the train when it is dark and arrive in Charleston early in the morning, but check the link if you are interested in this train.
+The Silver Meteor runs daily along the eastern seaboard from New York to Miami.
+I don’t see much on this train because I get on it when it is dark and arrive in Charleston early in the morning, but check the link if you are interested in this train.

 I am flying back; I usually fly back with Delta to Midway (Chicago) or Milwaukee with a layover in Atlanta.
-On this trip, I am flying Southwest with a direct flight to Midway.
-After my arrival into Midway, I take the Orange Line to the Loop, walk to Chicago Union Station (two blocks away), and then take the Hiawatha home.
+I am flying Southwest on this trip with a direct flight to Midway.
+After arriving at Midway, I take the Orange Line to the Loop, walk to Chicago Union Station (two blocks away), and then take the Hiawatha home.

 Equipment needed for a two-week trip:

-- I will bring my Tortuga Travel Backpack*, but I could use my Travelpro Bold 2.0 22”* suitcase.
-I would not take anything more substantial because I would have to check a bag when I fly.
+- I will bring my Tortuga Backpack, but I could use my Travelpro Bold 2.0 22” suitcase.
+I would not take anything more substantial because I would have to check a bag when flying.